sarahcolbert/gsemGWAS/README.md

-# Optimizing genomic-SEM GWAS for quicker completion by performing jobs for smaller sets of SNPs
+# Optimizing genomic-SEM GWAS for faster completion

 This github repository outlines a framework used to run genomic-SEM for a large number of SNP sets.